vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 [go-waku](https://github.com/status-im/go-waku),
 [waku-react-native](https://github.com/waku-org/waku-react-native),
 [etc](https://github.com/waku-org)) as an asset for its success.
-That we should not limit outreach, marketing, documentation efforts to the web, but to target all platforms.
+That we should not limit outreach, marketing, documentation efforts to the web, but target all platforms.

-From a market perspective, we identified several actors to target:
+From a market perspective, we identified several actors:

 - platforms: Projects that uses Waku to handle communication,
 - operators: Operators run Waku nodes and are incentivized to do so,